Skip to content ↓

 Your child's learning and that of other students could be disrupted by the missing of vital classwork.

-A child or young person's well-being and long-term life opportunities may be adversely afffected by the missing of positive experiences associated with school and learning.
+A child or young person's well-being and long-term life opportunities may be adversely affected by the missing of positive experiences associated with school and learning.

 What is acceptable attendance?